valyala/fasthttp/README.md

   doing this check the following in your code:

-  * Make sure there are no references to [RequestCtx](https://godoc.org/github.com/valyala/fasthttp#RequestCtx) or to its' members after returning from [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler).
+  * Make sure there are no references to [RequestCtx](https://godoc.org/github.com/valyala/fasthttp#RequestCtx) or to its members after returning from [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler).
   * Make sure you call [TimeoutError](https://godoc.org/github.com/valyala/fasthttp#RequestCtx.TimeoutError)
-  before returning from [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler) if there are references to [RequestCtx](https://godoc.org/github.com/valyala/fasthttp#RequestCtx) or to its' members, which may be accessed by other goroutines.
+  before returning from [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler) if there are references to [RequestCtx](https://godoc.org/github.com/valyala/fasthttp#RequestCtx) or to its members, which may be accessed by other goroutines.

 * *I didn't find an answer for my question here*